Allergies in Pets

 Allergic contact dermatitis is the immune system's reaction to chemicals coming in contact with a dog or cat's skin.
 It is the rarest type of pet allergy.

-Symptoms of a Contact Allergy
+Symptoms of an Allergic Contact Dermatitis

 • Acute itching is the primary symptom